Newsletter January 2008

-Note: Already 48 new DSLR's, lenses, compact cameras and printers were unveiled ahead of today's huge PMA trade show in Las Vegas including a new Nikon D60 which on the face of it only has very subtle differences to the D40.
+Note: Already 48 new DSLR's, lenses, compact cameras and printers were unveiled ahead of today's huge PMA trade show in Las Vegas.
+These include a new Nikon D60 which on the face of it only has very subtle differences to the D40.
 The main changes at a glance are:

-All in all a few nice touches if buying for the first time but not enough for an upgrade from the D40x as far as I can see.
-Remember, all cameras have pretty much the same ability to capture images, don’t be “duped” into upgrading by small "gadgety" features unless they form an integral part and assistance to your workflow (or maybe you just love it and have to have it).
+All in all a few nice touches if buying for the first time.
+However, not enough for an upgrade from the D40x as far as I can see.
+Remember, all cameras have pretty much the same ability to capture images.
+Don't be duped into upgrading by small "gadgety" features unless they form an integral part and assistance to your workflow.
+Or maybe you just love it and have to have it.

 By the way, did anyone see the new 2008 British Royal Family Portrait?
 To be honest with you, I, as well as many other photographers, noticed so many flaws.

 Here's my "tongue in cheek" 2c worth:

 - 2The wrought iron table on the left is distracting

 - 3Candlestick at the back sticking out of a head (move slightly to the left and a bit lower next time please)!

 - 4Queenie not looking at camera…maybe she spotted the Tea and Cheesecake being wheeled in

 - 5Wills and Harry look as though they are in a penalty line up